soffes/RateLimit/Readme.markdown

 } name:@"RefreshTimeline" limit:60.0];
 ```

 SAMRateLimit doesn't persist limts across application launches.
 For most cases, this is ideal.
-If you need persistence, simply replace `SAMRateLimit` with `SAMPersistedRateLimit` for on disk persistence.
+If you need persistence, simply replace `SAMRateLimit` with `SAMPersistentRateLimit` for on disk persistence.
 Easy as that.

 Open up the included [Xcode project](SAMRateLimit.xcodeproj) for an [example app](Example) and [tests](Tests).
 See the [header](SAMRateLimit/SAMRateLimit.h) for full documentation.

 ## Installation

-Simply add the files in the `SAMRateLimit.h` and `SAMRateLimit.m` to your project or add `SAMRateLimit` to your Podfile if you're using CocoaPods.
+Simply add the files in the `SAMRateLimit` directory to your project or add `SAMRateLimit` to your Podfile if you're using CocoaPods.